Your favorite authors’ first drafts are bad — no better than yours.

 Don’t be afraid to give me a low score.
 The more people tell me this isn't good yet, the more I'm motivated to make it even better.

-Also, feel free to point out problems with:
+Also, feel free to point out any problems and to suggest ideal fixes:

 Logic — What didn’t you agree with?